 It is fascinating to get a sneak peak into the lives and work spaces of other people, especially artists!

 We get to see a rare view of the artist at work, see their tools strewn about (or not) and gain some insight to their unique creative processes.
-Many of our artists are taking a moment of time to share a view of their studio with us.
-What makes this more special is that we not only get to see what their studios look like (whether they are at their usual art studio or a temporary studio cobbled together on their kitchen table), we get to hear about how they are being affected during the Covid-19 times.
-Hear about how isolation may be affecting their studio time and their honest reaction to the time and space adjustments.
+Many of our artists took a moment, last year in May of 2020, to share a view of their studio with us.
+We asked to take another moment and update us on how the past year as been for them.

-And make sure to click on the images to see a larger view of each artist’s studio view!
+And make sure to click on the image to download a .pdf version or to view the graphics larger.

 Angela Rowe – Painter (May 27, 2020)

 Tuesday, March 17, we flew out of the San Francisco airport.
 We had been in California visiting our children and grandchildren for two weeks, watching as the streets grew emptier, the grocery lines longer and I had been constantly worrying we would not be able to get home.
 So grateful when we landed in Wilmington.
 We got our dog from the vet and hunkered down to self monitor and stay at home for two weeks.
 We joined the NPR wine club and learned a lot about online ordering.